Undergraduate Student Education

 Dental student course materials: General Pathology 601 for Dental Students

-The Pathology medical school curriculum includes a two-week course in Foundations of Disease, followed by the Pathology component of the organ-system courses throughout the M2 year.
+The Pathology medical school curriculum includes a three-week course in Foundations of Disease, followed by the Pathology component of the organ-system courses throughout the M2 year.
 Pathology is presented in formal lectures and small group settings.
 Emphasis is placed on the students’ gaining an understanding of the pathogenetic mechanisms and the manifestations of disease.

 Additional Pathology learning experiences are available in the M3 and M4 years as elective rotations in Pathology laboratories, such as Surgical Pathology, Transfusion Medicine, and Hematopathology.
 Students interested in finding out about Pathology as a career in medicine are encouraged to attend the periodic meetings of the Pathology Club.